-The beach at HIB01 (Fig. 5) has seen significant changes during High Island High School's short monitoring period (Fig. 16).
-On the first field trip in February 2016, the beach had a steep forebeach, high berm, and a backbeach wide enough for vehicles to travel up and down the beach on.
+The beach at HIB01 (Fig. 5) has seen significant changes during High Island High School's short monitoring period (Fig. 15).
+On the first field trip, the beach had a steep forebeach, high berm, and a backbeach wide enough for vehicles to travel up and down the beach.
 Large pieces of pavement that are remnants of Highway 87 were at the upper reach of the swash zone.
 The October 2017 field trip took place about a month after Hurricane Harvey impacted the Texas Gulf coast.
-The beach had experienced significant erosion.
-Pavement debris was deposited at the vegetation line.
-Due to extreme high tides the area was experiencing, wave runup was covering the entire forebeach.
-The elevated berm and backbeach that had once allowed vehicular access to the north was gone in October 2017.
+The beach had experienced significant erosion, pavement debris was deposited at the vegetation line, and the elevated berm and backbeach that had once allowed vehicular access to the north was gone.
 The beach width had recovered by spring 2018.
-During the 2018-2019 and 2019-2020 academic years, HIHS students were unable to access the site at High Island Beach because of roadway construction at the intersection of Highway 87 and Texas 124.